amaciver/StochAsteroids/README.md

 StochAsteroids is a generative music tool combining the physics and visual impact of the classic Asteroids game with Markov chain state evolutions.

-Markov chains define evolution of state probabilistically based on previous state.
+Markov chains are a mathematical construct that probabilistically govern the evolution of an object based on its previous state.

 Users create an initial state comprising asteroids of differing sizes, velocities, and colors.
-As the simulation runs, every collision will result in a sound event.
+As the simulation runs, every collision will result in a sound and visual event.

 Additionally, users are able to define:
 * A Markov matrix that governs the nature of the sound event based on the color state of the colliding objects.